While we're a global bank, our mission is simple: We responsibly provide financial services that enable growth and economic progress

-Francesco Vanni d'Archirafi is the Chief Executive Officer of Citi Holdings, which comprises Citi's non-core assets.
-Prior to running Citi Holdings, he served as the Chief Executive Officer of Citi Transaction Services (CTS) since April 2009.
+Francesco Vanni d'Archirafi is the Chief Executive Officer of Citi Holdings, which comprises Citi's non-core assets and businesses.
+Before taking on this role in May 2013, he served as the Chief Executive Officer of Citi Transaction Services (CTS) since April 2009.
 Prior to being promoted to CEO of CTS, Francesco was the Global Head for Treasury and Trade Solutions (TTS), a major business division of Citi Transaction Services.
 He joined CTS in 2003 as the Region Head for Europe, Middle East and Africa.

 Francesco began his career with Citi in 1983 as a Management Associate in New York before moving to the Corporate Bank in 1984, as a Relationship Manager in Lima, Peru, where he later took on the role of Treasury Marketing Manager.
 In 1986, he was appointed Country Treasurer for Peru, before moving to London in 1987 to launch Citibank's Southern Europe Structured Finance business.
 In 1993, he was appointed Corporate Finance Head for Italy, based in Milan.
 Three years later, he returned to London as the Global Co-Head for Mergers and Acquisitions.
 In 1998, Francesco was appointed the Market Manager for Iberia responsible for the Corporate Bank and customer relationships in Spain and Portugal.
 He was also appointed the Country Corporate Officer of Citigroup for Spain, based in Madrid.
 In 2001, he was named Chairman and CEO of Citibank International plc and the European Customer Group Executive for Citigroup's Corporate Bank headquartered in London; two years later he was asked to join CTS.